Dutch police chief Andy Kraag revealed in an interview this month that three out of four of his detectives are working on drug cases.

 224 drug users died of an overdose or complication in 2018, the most recent figure available.
 20,000 smokers die in the Netherlands every year.
 Alcoholism kills almost 2,000.
 But cops aren’t chasing brewers and bartenders.

 For every action there is a reaction.
-When police devote more resources to fighting a particular crime, criminals will devote more resources to evading them — or resort to more brutal methods.
+When police devote more resources to fighting a crime, criminals will devote more resources to evading them — or resort to more brutal methods.